GraLoRA: Granular Low-Rank Adaptation for Parameter-Efficient Fine-Tuning: Experiments

 \section{Experiments}

 In order to validate the superiority of the proposed idea, we conduct an extensive analysis on large-scale dataset with the state-of-the art LLMs.
-We evaluate GraLoRA across two challenging domains: \textbf{code generation} and \textbf{commonsense reasoning}.
+We evaluate GraLoRA across five challenging domains: \textbf{code generation}, \textbf{commonsense reasoning}, \textbf{mathematical reasoning}, \textbf{general language understanding}, and \textbf{personalized image generation}.
 Our experiments are designed to assess whether the proposed granular adaptation mechanism improves performance across varying model sizes, LoRA ranks, and tasks that require nuanced reasoning and high representational fidelity.